Tax Guide for Self-Employed Kitchen Fitters in the UK

 - Key Certifications

-- CSCS card (Blue Skilled Worker) · NVQ Level 2 in Fitted Interiors
+- CSCS card (Blue Skilled Worker) · NVQ Level 2 in Carpentry & Joinery or Fitted Interiors

-Kitchen fitters invest heavily in specialist tools — worktop jigs, routers, and plunge saws — and go through consumables like silicone, adhesive, and router cutters fast.
+Kitchen fitters invest heavily in specialist tools — worktop jigs, routers, plunge saws, and biscuit/domino jointers — and go through consumables like silicone, adhesive, and router cutters fast.
 Those costs are all deductible.

 | Expense | Examples | Typical Annual Cost |